William Grindley Craig

-William Grindley Craig (born c.1818 near Glasgow) was locomotive superintendent of the Manchester, Sheffield and Lincolnshire Railway from 1854–1859.
-He was present, as an expert witness, at an enquiry into "The Railway Catastrophe Near Dudley" in 1858.
+William Grindley Craig (30 March 1819 – 24 January 1886) was a Scottish railway engineer and designer who was locomotive superintendent of the Manchester, Sheffield and Lincolnshire Railway from 1854–1859.
+He was present, as an expert witness, at an enquiry into the Round Oak rail accident in 1858.
 He was succeeded by Charles Sacre.

+Craig was born near Glasgow in 1819.
+He died in Saint-Jean-de-Luz in 1886.

 Career

 Taff Vale Railway

 He was Locomotive Superintendent of the Taff Vale Railway from 1844 to 1845.
 His appointment on the TVR was brief, a fate shared by a handful of engineers about this time on that railway.

 Neath Abbey Ironworks

 He worked in another capacity at the Neath Abbey Ironworks, probably from 1844 to 1849.

 Monmouthshire Railway and Canal Company

 He worked for the Monmouthshire Railway and Canal Company from 1849 to 1854.
 On the MR&CC Craig was responsible for the following locomotives, all of which were built by private manufacturers, including Neath Abbey Ironworks: